bitovi/academy/src/react-native/16-security-and-auth/security-and-auth.md

 ### OAuth

-OAuth, or "Open Authorization", is a standard that allows an application to access resources hosted by another application on behalf of a user.
-It is commonly used to allow users to sign in to an application using their Google, Facebook, or other social media accounts.
+OAuth, or "Open Authorization", is a standard that allows an application to access resources hosted by another application through a secure authorization process.

 The OAuth flow typically involves the following steps: